kliang696/St_rental_predict/README.md

 <tr><img width="539" alt="Screen Shot 2023-03-11 at 23 41 52" src="https://user-images.githubusercontent.com/89816441/224524808-5d88b16d-b465-4f89-8859-44f46e8b83d2.png">
 </tr></table>

+-  Based on the hyperparameter importance plot, we observe that the learning rate has the highest importance value of 0.79.
+Furthermore, it appears that the model's performed best when the learning rate is in the range of 0.1 to 0.2.

 <table><tr>
 <tr><img width="600" alt="Screen Shot 2023-03-13 at 01 53 14" src="https://user-images.githubusercontent.com/89816441/224618827-d426c733-c468-4d80-bae7-70f6164ae70c.png">
 <tr><img width="600" alt="Screen Shot 2023-03-13 at 01 55 35" src="https://user-images.githubusercontent.com/89816441/224619145-9acbf1e0-c49b-4a71-ba74-4aaf414397d9.png">